ServerPress/wpsitesync/readme.txt

 You will need to Install and Activate the WPSiteSync for Content plugin on your development website (the Source) as well as the Target web site (where the Content is being moved to).

-Once activated, you can use the Configuration page found at Settings -&gt; WPSiteSync, on the Source website to set the URL of the Target and the login credentials to use when sending data.
+Once activated, you can use the Configuration page found at Settings -> WPSiteSync, on the Source website to set the URL of the Target and the login credentials to use when sending data.
 This will allow the WPSiteSync for Content plugin to communicate with the Target website, authenticate, and then move the data between the websites.
 You do not need to Configure WPSiteSync for Content on the Target website as this will only be receiving Synchronization requests from the Source site.

 == Frequently Asked Questions ==